by Patricia Wheeler

 The first bandstand, built in 1883, was a small, wooden structure on an elevated area in front of a larger opening where people could come with their horses and carriages to hear the Band.
 There was also a walkway lined with benches for pedestrians.
 The concerts were quite popular with San Franciscans, and the series was expanded in 1883 when I. C. Coggin was appointed manager.
 The band was enlarged to 25 members, and regular contributions were pledged by the Park Commission, local businesses, and the Market Street Cable Railway Company which encouraged citizens to come to Golden Gate Park and hear the band.

 But the wooden bandstand and surrounding area for the audience soon were insufficient for the concerts, and a new band shell was built in 1886.
 This area could hold larger crowds and had space for more horses and carriages.
 Although the band gave both Saturday and Sunday afternoon concerts, Sunday was clearly the preferred day with thousands of people packing the area each weekend.
-The band continued playing year-round, with a few exceptions, until 1980 when it gradually cut back to 25 Sundays a year, due to limited funding.
+The band continued playing year-round, with a few exceptions, until around 1985, when it gradually cut back to 25 Sundays a year, due to limited funding.

 The Temple of Music, which still stands today, was built on the Music Concourse in the heart of Golden Gate Park in 1900, next to the DeYoung Museum.
 The Temple of Music was a gift from Claus Spreckels, who immigrated to the United States from Germany in 1847 and became know as the Sugar King.
 His dynasty ranged from sugar plantations in Hawaii to the world’s largest sugar refinery in Philadelphia.